vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 For Sattra, vide H. of Dh. vol. II. p.
 1239. Śivapavitravrata-on Āṣ. pārṇimā worship of Śiva, giving sacred

-thread to Śiva and dinner to Śiva devotees; again on K. pūrnimā worship Śiva, give to ascetics garments and
+thread to Śiva and dinner to Śiva devotees; again on K. pūrṇimā worship Śiva, give to ascetics garments and

 daksiṇā; HV II.
 843 ( from Śivadharmottara ).
 Sētalāvrata-on Śr. kr.
 7th establish one jar and on it worship